lib-uoguelph-ca/python-novice-inflammation/_episodes/06-pandas.md

 ## Select values or NaN using a Boolean mask.

-*   A frame full of Booleans is sometimes called a *mask* because of how it can be used.
+This is neat, but it would really be useful if we could actually subset our data with it.
+Fortunately, we can!
+A frame full of Booleans is sometimes called a *mask* because of how it can be used.

 ~~~
 mask = subset > 10000